saily/redmine_stats/README.rst

 If you omit environment variable for hostname ``127.0.0.1`` is used by default, if you omit environment variable for port ``3306`` is used by default.

+Don't forget to restart ``munin-node`` after adding the new plugin.

 Todo
 ====